semente/django-smuggler/README.rst

 Version 0.3 (2012-01-31)
 ------------------------

-* Significant bug fixes and improvements during loading and exporting data;
+* Significant bug fixes and improvements when loading and exporting data;

 * Allow formats for import besides JSON and XML (aa105b3, needs documentation)